-The Malleefowl Preservation Group was originally based in Ongerup, a small farming township approximately 400 km south east of Perth, Western Australia.
-Ongerup is one of three small towns in Gnowangerup Shire.
-The farming landscape in the region today is very different from the mallee bushland which dominated the area prior to the wide scale clearing for agriculture (cereal grain and sheep).
-In recognition of these changes resulting in loss of biodiversity, in particular the Malleefowl, local farmers and community members banded together to form the Malleefowl Preservation Group in August 1992.
+The Malleefowl Preservation Group was originally based in Ongerup, a small farming township about 400 km south east of Perth, Western Australia.
+The farming landscape in the region today is very different from the bushland which dominated the area prior to the wide scale clearing for agriculture (cereal grain and sheep).
+The resulting catastrophic decline of the Malleefowl in the wheatbelt of WA mirrored that of many other species.

 As is the case globally, the health of the environment in Western Australia is of critical importance to a flourishing human society.
 Absent a healthy environment, human societies will suffer decreasing quality of life and may experience social-ecological system tipping points beyond which conditions supporting human habitation of the planet become marginal or even untenable.